0no-co/GraphQLSP/README.md

 # GraphQLSP

-This is a TypeScript LSP Plugin that will recognise documents in your TypeScript code and help you out with hover-information, diagnostics, auto-complete and automatically generating [Typed-Document-nodes](https://the-guild.dev/graphql/codegen/plugins/typescript/typed-document-node)
+This is a TypeScript LSP Plugin that will recognise documents in your TypeScript code and help you out with hover-information, diagnostics and auto-complete.

 ## Features

 - Hover information showing the decriptions of fields
 - Diagnostics for adding fields that don't exist, are deprecated, missmatched argument types, ...
 - Auto-complete inside your editor for fields
-- When you save it will generate `typed-document-nodes` for your documents and cast them to the correct type
 - Will warn you when you are importing from a file that is exporting fragments that you're not using

 > Note that this plugin does not do syntax highlighting, for that you still need something like